 Primary access to the proposed Vine Substation would be from Vine Street during construction via the relocated driveway.
 Access to the 69-kV loop-in would primarily occur from Vine Street, California Street, and Pacific Highway.
-The 12-kV distribution relocation activities would primarily be accessed from Kettner Boulevard and Vine, India, Sassafras, West Redwood (original alignment) or West Palm (optional alignment), Columbia, West Laurel, and State Streets.
+The 12-kV distribution relocation activities would primarily be accessed from Kettner Boulevard.
 As described previously, secondary access to the proposed Vine Substation would be from Kettner Boulevard for use during operation and maintenance activities.
 No new permanent access roads would be constructed.